saas786/obsidian-notes-1/HECO/Steam Powered Plant.md

 - sends preheated steam back into the boiler but takes it away from the turbine to power the generator
 - if preheated steam is sent into the boiler, not as much fuel will be needed to produce more steam

+- pumping condensated water is better than extrating wet steam

+## Condensate and Feedwater
+Condensate
+- Steam enters condenser
+- passes through a series a tubes with cooler water passing through it
+- condensate is sent to condensate pump